koenkivits/nesnes/README.md

 See ``config.json`` for an example configuration.

+Note that multiple input types can be enabled for a single controller.
+For example, a single controller can listen to both the keyboard and a gamepad.

 ## Testing

 NESNES includes a basic test server.
 You can run it by executing: